derekkddj/SSHMAP/README.md

 # SSH Brute Project

-A modular Python tool for performing SSH bruteforce attacks, storing access relationships in a Neo4j graph, and visualizing them with an interactive web interface.
+A modular Python tool for performing SSH bruteforce attacks, storing access relationships in a Neo4j graph.
+There is a cli tool to get the paths from one starting point to other machines, and can creates que SSH commands to connect to the final machine.

 ## Features
 - 🔐 SSH bruteforce with passwords and private keys